pundarikaksha7/Adobe-Resume-Builder/README.md

 ## Method 1: Resume Builder API

 This is the main API.
 It can accept responses via various methods such as HTTP Response, Curl response etc.
-Run the following command in your command prompt/terminal to run cUrl input:
+Run the following command in your command prompt/terminal to run Curl command:

 ```shell
 nodemon apiiindex.js